-This is an example of drive locations for a high-capacity drive tray:
+or, for a high-capacity drive tray, this example:

 Italicized terms - Italicized terms in the command indicate a value or information that you need to provide.
 For example, when you encounter the italicized term:

 '''

 numberOfDrives

 '''

 Replace the italicized term with a value for the number of drives that you want to include with the script command.